samumist/adapt-contrib-boxmenu/README.md

-# adapt-contrib-elfboxmenu
+# adapt-elfboxmenu

-This menu is a modification of the [adapt-contrib-boxmenu](http://github.com/adaptlearning/adapt-contrib-boxmenu), for installation and other infomation, please visit the original repo's [wiki](http://github.com/adaptlearning/adapt-contrib-boxmenu/wiki).
+This is a modification of the [adapt-contrib-boxmenu](http://github.com/adaptlearning/adapt-contrib-boxmenu), for installation and other infomation, please visit the original repo's [wiki](http://github.com/adaptlearning/adapt-contrib-boxmenu/wiki).